DrEmpiricism/Optimize-Offline/docs/Optimize-Offline-help.md

 ## PARAMETERS

 ### -SourcePath
-The path to a Windows 10 Installation Media ISO, Windows 10 WIM or Windows 10 ESD file.
+The full path to a Windows 10 Installation Media ISO, or a Windows 10 WIM, SWM or ESD file.

 ```yaml
 Type: FileInfo